-This article teaches you what a virtual office is, and how a virtual office can make your life easier as a business owner, increase your privacy, raise your credibility and save you money.
+This article teaches you about the virtual office definition in business and how such a space can make your life easier as a business owner, increase your privacy, raise your credibility and save you money.
 We’ll outline why use a virtual office and why we believe a virtual office address could offer a highly practical solution for all manner of small-to-midsize businesses, independent startups, and even overseas companies.

 Imagine renting a ‘regular’ office.
 Your office would have an address for your post to be sent to and for your business to be legally registered to, meeting rooms, a telephone number, a receptionist to answer your calls and space for you to work.